dodyg/practical-aspnetcore/projects/blazor/README.md

   * [Component Two - Reference and Call](https://github.com/dodyg/practical-aspnetcore/tree/master/projects/blazor/ComponentTwo)

     This sample shows how to refer to a component and call a public method of the component.
+We use the method `this.StateHasChanged();` to tell the component that its value has changed.